shyamnathp/Pattern_Matching/README.md

 ## Inputs and Outpus

 <u>Inputs</u>:
     1. The concepts are read from the file concepts.txt in the project folder.
-Here, one can add more concepts and delete existing.
+Here, one can add more concepts and delete existing. **One can add new words to concepts or remove existing ones**.
     2. The input text is read from the console.

 <u>Ouputs</u>: